Mighty Diamonds: History

 Back in Jamaica, they continued to record for Channel One, with the Stand Up to Your Judgment album released in 1978, and continued to produce a string of hit singles.
 They also released records on their own 'Bad Gong' label.
 The group's Deeper Roots, released in 1979, was their next big album success, again released by Virgin, on its Front Line label.

 In 1978, The Mighty Diamonds made a brief cameo in the film Rockers, directed by Ted Bafaloukos.

 In the early 1980s, they recorded with producer Gussie Clarke, largely using old Studio One tracks as the basis for their recordings, and dubplates of these sessions became popular on sound systems in Jamaica, New York, and London, particularly "Pass the Kouchie", recorded on the "Full Up" riddim.
 Their work with Clarke produced the 1981 album Changes.

-"Pass the Kouchie", written by Ferguson and Simpson, became an international hit twice, when first released (on their 1982 album Changes) and again when it was covered by Musical Youth with altered lyric to remove the drug references, and released as "Pass the Dutchie" (1982).
+"Pass the Kouchie", written by Ferguson and Simpson, became an international hit twice, when first released (on their 1982 album Changes) and again when it was covered by Musical Youth with the lyrics altered to remove the drug references, and released as "Pass the Dutchie" (1982).

 Their performance at Reggae Sunsplash in 1982 was released on an album later that year, paired with the performance from Mutabaruka.

 The group continued to release albums regularly, adapting successfully to the prevailing digital rhythms of the 1980s and beyond.
 Tabby, Bunny and Judge issued over 40 albums in their long career.

 In 2021, the group was honoured with the Order of Distinction (Officer Class) in the National Honours and Awards, on the occasion of Jamaica's 59th Anniversary of Independence.

 On 29 March 2022, Donald “Tabby” Shaw was shot dead, along with one other person, on McKinley Crescent in St Andrew, Kingston, Jamaica.
 Three others were injured in the shooting.
 The following Friday, 1 April, co-singer with the group, Fitzroy "Bunny" Simpson died whilst in an undisclosed Kingston hospital.